A Differentiable Physics Engine for Deep Learning in Robotics: Discussion

-All of the results in this paper will of course largely depend on showing how these controllers will work on the physical counterparts of our models.
+All of the results in this paper will largely depend on showing how these controllers will work on the physical counterparts of our models.
 Nonetheless, we would like to conjecture that to a certain extent, this gradient of a model is close to the gradient of the physical system.
-The gradient of the model is even more susceptible to high-frequency noise introduced by modeling the system, than the imaginary gradient of the system itself.
+The gradient of the model is more susceptible to high-frequency noise introduced by modeling the system, than the imaginary gradient of the system itself.
 Nonetheless, it contains information which might be indicative, even if it is not perfect.
-We would theorize that using this noisy gradient is still better than optimizing in the blind, and that the transferability to real robots can be improved by evaluating the gradients on batches of (slightly) different robots in (slightly) different situations and averaging the results.
-This technique was already applied in \citep{hermans2014automated} as a regularization technique to avoid bifurcations during online learning.
-If the previous proves to be correct, our approach can offer an alternative to deep Q-learning for deep learning controllers in robotics.
+We would theorize that using this noisy gradient is still better than optimizing in the blind and that the transferability to real robots can be improved by evaluating the gradients on batches of (slightly) different robots in (slightly) different situations and averaging the results.
+This technique has already been applied in \citep{hermans2014automated} as a regularization method to avoid bifurcations during online learning.
+If the previous proves to be correct, our approach can offer an addition or possibly even an alternative to deep Q-learning for deep neural network controllers in robotics.

+We can see the use of this extended approach for a broad range of applications in robotics.
+Not only do we think there are multiple ways where recent advances in deep learning could be applied to robotics more efficiently with a differentiable physics engine, we also see various ways in which this engine could improve existing angles at which robotics are currently approached: